kzvonarek/T-bert/README.md

 # The Sound

-Attached in this repo is the complete selection of T-bert sound effects and music tracks for your hearing pleasure.
+Attached in this repo is the complete selection of T-bert sound effects and music tracks for your hearing pleasure, and also a playable version of T-bert.